denkbares/jspwiki/jspwiki-multiwiki/MultiFolderWikiDocumentation.md

 Pitfalls & Non-backwards-compatibilities
 ---------------
+In principle, the extension should work with any legacy wiki folder (in nested mode) when the multi wiki extension gets activated.
 There are two minor dangers regarding backwards compatibility:
 * If a wiki content has page names that contain the sequence `&&` then it will be the apocalypse. -> not allowed (@see SubWikiUtils.java)
 * Hopefully never been done because it would be weird: If you have/had inside your wiki folder arbitrary other folders folder besides the attachment folders,